jamescherti/vim-hjklmode/README.md

-# hjklmode.vim - add hjkl navigation to all Vim modes
+# hjklmode.vim - Learn hjkl navigation!

 ## Introduction

-The hjklmode.vim will help you to **break the habit** of using the keys that make you move your hand away from the touch type position.
+The Vim plugin hjklmode.vim will help you to **break the habit** of using the keys that make you move your hand away from the touch type position.

 It will disable the keys: Backspace, +, -, Insert, Delete, Home, End, Page Up and Page Down, Arrows and Escape (Backspace and Escape keys will only be disabled in Vim GUI mode because terminal emulators receive the same character for \<Ctrl-[> / \<Esc> and \<Ctrl-H> / \<Backspace>).

 It will also allow you to use hjkl navigation in all Vim modes:
 - **hjkl** in normal mode.
-- **\<Alt\> + hjkl** in Insert Mode, Command Mode, and Terminal Mode (only supported in Vim GUI mode).
+- \<Alt> + hjkl in Insert Mode, Command Mode, and Terminal Mode (it works in Vim GUI mode but not always when Vim is executed in a terminal.
+Make sure the terminal does not grab the \<Alt> key).

 ## Author and license